mattmok/idea-spring-boot-assistant/README.md

 ## About

-This project is based on [Spring Assistant - IntelliJ Plugin](https://github.com/1tontech/intellij-spring-assistant), thanks to the excellent work by [@1tontech](https://twitter.com/1tontech).
+This project is based on [Spring Assistant - IntelliJ Plugin](https://github.com/flikas/idea-spring-boot-assistant),thanks to the excellent work by [@flikas](https://github.com/flikas)